viniciusban/awesomemess.com/_posts/2019-07-30-represent-actions-in-rest.md

 using a REST API.
 How to map "start vm", "shutdown vm" (and so on) actions in a REST style, since they are essentially actions, not resources?

-Taking the `/transfer_money/` endpoint (example 6) as a case, we see some alternatives to transform it in REST:
+Using the `/transfer_money/` endpoint (example 6) as a case, we see some alternatives to translate it into REST:

 1. Create a transaction on an account: `POST /accounts/76354gy/transactions/`;
 2. Include the verb in URI: `POST /accounts/76354gy/transfer_money/`;